raspberrypilearning/tree-life-simulator/en/step_5.md

 ## Human deforestation

 There are many reasons why humans chop down trees.
-The wood might be needed for making furniture, constructing buildings, or firewood.
-Alternatively, the land used by the forest might be needed for growing crops, grazing cattle, or buildings.
+The wood might be needed to create furniture, make buildings, or burn as firewood.
+Alternatively, the land used by the forest might be needed to grow crops, graze cattle, or construct buildings.

 In this step, you will code the **Tree Feller** sprite to get the amount of trees needed, and move through the forest causing human deforestation.